what is mad honey

 R. ponticum has been associated with honey poisoning since 401 BC.

-• Rhododendron luteum – or flavum (formerly known as Azalea pontica), found in northern Asia Minor but also in Britain.
+• R. luteum – or flavum (formerly known as Azalea pontica), found in northern Asia Minor but also in Britain.
 This is the plant whose flowers are said to poison the honey obtained from them, as bees are very attracted to them.
 H. J. Ross stated in the Gardeners’ Chronicle that the poisonous principle is got rid of by heating the honey.

 • R. cinnabarinum (native to eastern Nepal, Bhutan, Sikkim, southeastern Tibet, and southwest China, where it grows at altitudes of 1900–4000 meters.) and R. afghanicum ( Endemic in Kurram and the adjoining areas in Afghanistan from 2000 to 3000 m.)
 Its the leaves are known to have poisoned goats and sheep.

-• Rhododendron occidentale‘s root contains a powerful narcotic, and according to Jepson (Fl.
+• R. occidentale‘s root contains a powerful narcotic, and according to Jepson (Fl.
 W. Middle Calif. ed.
 2, 311) the plant is feared by sheep-men as poisonous.
 It is also known as “western azalea” and can be found from Oregon to southern California.

 In the eastern half of the United States grayanotoxin-contaminated honey may be derived from other members of the botanical family Ericaceae, to which rhododendrons belong.
 Mountain laurel (Kalmia latifolia – also from Ericaceae family) and sheep laurel (Kalmia angustifolia) are probably the most important sources of the toxin.
 And also from the Ericaceae family, Andromeda spp and Agauria spp.